-- 26.21 Provider policies should encourage patients to avoid staying in their bedrooms for prolonged periods during the daytime.
-This should be achieved by making therapeutic interventions and a range of engaging activities available; it should not be achieved by locking people out of their bedrooms. - 26.22 De-escalation is a type of secondary preventative strategy.
-It involves the gradual resolution of a potentially violent or aggressive situation where a patient begins to show signs of agitation and arousal that may indicate an impending episode of behavioural disturbance. - 26.23 De-escalation strategies seek to promote relaxation, eg through the use of verbal and physical expressions of empathy and alliance.
-Approaches typically involve establishing rapport and the need for mutual co-operation, demonstrating compassion, negotiating realistic options, asking open questions, demonstrating concern and attentiveness, using empathic and non-judgemental listening, distracting, redirecting the patient into alternate pleasurable activities and being sensitive to non-verbal communication. - 26.24 Staff should liaise with patients and those who know them well, and take into account clinical assessments, in order to identify individualised de-escalation approaches which should be recorded as secondary preventative strategies in the patient's behaviour support plan.
-In some instances is may be feasible for families to contribute to de-escalation approaches eg by speaking to their relative on the telephone (see paragraph 26.15). - 26.25 Staff should ensure that they do not exacerbate behavioural disturbance eg through dismissing genuine concerns, failing to act as agreed in response to requests, unreasonable or repeated delays, except where such behaviour is unavoidable.
+- 26.24 De-escalation is a secondary preventative strategy.
+It involves the gradual resolution of a potentially violent or aggressive situation where an individual begins to show signs of agitation and/or arousal that may indicate an impending episode of behavioural disturbance. - 26.25 De-escalation strategies promote relaxation, eg through the use of verbal and physical expressions of empathy and alliance.
+They should be tailored to individual needs and should typically involve establishing rapport and the need for mutual co-operation, demonstrating compassion, negotiating realistic options, asking open questions, demonstrating concern and attentiveness, using empathic and non-judgemental listening, distracting, redirecting the individual into alternate pleasurable activities, removing sources of excessive environmental stimulation and being sensitive to non-verbal communication. - 26.26 Staff should liaise with individuals and those who know them well, and take into account clinical assessments, to identify individualised de-escalation approaches which should be recorded as secondary preventative strategies in the individual's positive behaviour support plan (or equivalent).
+In some instances it may be feasible for families to contribute to de-escalation approaches, eg, by speaking to their relative on the telephone (see paragraph 26.16). - 26.27 Staff should ensure that they do not exacerbate behavioural disturbance, eg by dismissing genuine concerns or failing to act as agreed in response to requests, or through the individual experiencing unreasonable or repeated delays in having their needs met.
+Where such failures are unavoidable, every effort should be made to explain the circumstances of the failure to the individual and to involve them in any plans to redress the failure.